xmos/lib_audio_dsp/doc/design_guide/index.rst

 *************

 The following snippet of Python shows a DSP design; the pipeline diagram for the snippet is shown in :numref:`design_resources_gv_label`.
 This design splits 4 DSP stages amongst 3 threads.
-Thread 0 and 1 operate on the pipeline inputs in parallel.
+Threads 0 and 1 operate on the pipeline inputs in parallel.
 Thread 2 receives its inputs from threads 0 and 1.
 The pipeline output comes from thread 1.

 The generated DSP threads and the APIs for exchanging inputs with the pipeline all use channels to communicate audio.